fbpx

 The order is also in line with a February attorney general’s office opinion answering a question posed by Belk, but the question and response did not mention Williams.

-At the beginning of the year, Williams filed an application for post-conviction relief with the to the board’s revocation.
+At the beginning of the year, Williams filed an application for post-conviction relief with the to challenge the board’s revocation.
 The court ruled in June that his motion had to be filed in the Hinds County Circuit Court, which led to Gibbs’ ruling.

 A technical violation is an act or omission that violates a condition of parole placed on a person by the Parole Board or a parole officer.
 Examples of technical violations could be a missed check-in, failed drug test or missed curfew.